 Ability to prepare concise and comprehensive analyses and reports;

 Ability to determine and select the best alternative for the administration of HR operations and for the resolution of HR related problems;

 Ability to defend actions in administrative proceedings such as grievance and disciplinary conferences, hearings and in court proceedings;

 Ability to use various computer software applications such as word processing, spreadsheet and database applications;

 Ability to maintain confidentiality;

-1. Additional professional HR experience may be substituted on a year for year basis for up to four years of the required education.
+1. Professional HR management work in the areas of recruitment and selection, classification, salary administration, employer relations, test development and validation or as a generalist may be substituted on a year-for-year basis for up to four years of the required education.